Maternity: care when giving birth

 Around 13% of women expecting their 2nd or subsequent baby transfer into the Hospital Birth Centre during labour or birth.

-It is relatively unusual for women to be transferred in from home as an emergency, but it can happen.
+It is relatively unusual to be transferred in from home as an emergency, but it can happen.
 Your midwife will talk about this with you beforehand.

 After your baby is born